 (6) Include something in your daily life that feels like a luxury.
 On tough days, I might treat myself to a piece of really good chocolate.

-(7) Surround yourself with positive reminders of why life is good.
-Display those items which make your heart happy – who cares if it doesn’t make sense to other people.
 I have a pink paper mâché angel I keep out year round even though it is meant to be a Christmas tree topper.
 I keep it out as a reminder of the aunt who gave it to me when I was younger.

 Being generous with ourselves will make us feel happier and therefore we will be more likely to be generous with the others around us.
 Our family doesn’t want to discover someday a treasure trove of our saved and forgotten items – clothes that were never worn, candles that have never been burned, products which are expired, etc.

-Use the stuff!
-You won’t be taking it with you when you go, so enjoy it now.
 If I had a bottle of champagne, I’d be popping that baby right now as of way of saying “Cheers to you”!

-What do you tend to hold on to for a “special occasion”?
-Can you figure out a way of using it in your every day life now?
 I think you may find you receive a lot of joy from the simple act of using it now.
 I’d love to hear your thoughts in the comments below.

 P.S.
 One way to be generous with yourself is to give yourself plenty of time to relax and recharge (especially if you are already feeling stressed out).
 Sign up for my newsletter here and I’ll send you several free printable reminders on ways to relax and recharge today!